alexdelorenzo/onhold/README.md

 `onhold` is a command-line utility that allows you to play music while a long job completes.

-`ding` is command-line utility that will play a sound when a long job completes.
+`ding` is command-line utility that will play a sound after a long job completes.

 Both utilities will take data that is piped into their standard inputs and pipe it to standard output.
 That is to say that data piped into `onhold` and `ding` will be piped right back out.